Exact Propagating Wave Solutions in Reaction Cross-Diffusion System: On the stability of the front solutions: continuous spectrum

-The stability of any front solution we seek shall depend, in particular, on the stability of its asymptotic steady states; the latter is easily done using standard methods.
-The system \eqref{RXD_2} can be written in the matrix form
+The stability of any front solution we seek shall depend, in particular, on the stability of its asymptotic spatially uniform steady states, that is, on the continuous spectrium.
+This, unlike the discrete spectrum, is easily done analytically.
+The system \eq{RXD_2} can be written in the matrix form

 where

 Suppose $\weq = [\ueq,\veq]^T$ is an equilibrium, i.e. $\F(\weq) = 0$.
 We perturb this point,

 and in the linear approximation we have